tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 1. Move Map View to Viewer Endpoint
 ===================================

 Currently, the map viewer page is the "home" page of the app as evidenced by it being rendered by a controller called ``home`` and a template called :file:`home.html`.
 In this step you will rename these to "viewer" to make way for the new home page.
-You will also need to update the ``UrlMap`` to point at the new ``viewer`` controller.
 You will also change it's endpoint from the root endpoint to a new endpoint to allow the new home page to use the root endpoint.

 1. Rename :file:`templates/earth_engine/home.html` to :file:`templates/earth_engine/viewer.html`.